Do you want a cookie?

 This is what healthy seedlings look like.
 If they fall over as soon as they emerge, they could be infected with fall sickness!
 Image by onehundredseventyfive on Pixabay

 Hopefully you have now found the cause of the symptoms of your diseased plants.
 As it is difficult to combat root diseases, you should use preventative plant protection.
-You can find tips on preventive plant protection and measures in the article on this topic!
+You can find tips on Preventive Plant Protection and measures in the article on this topic!

 If you have any questions or comments, please write to us at [email protected].